 - Engaging and encouraging Australian journalists to act ethically and independently; and

-- Recruiting and equipping social advocates and media watchers to join a movement towards our goal.
+- Recruiting and equipping social activists and media watchers to join a movement towards our goal.

 A complementary goal is to build a large repository of stories, which passing through a journalistic lens, can be analysed for narrative evidence of the public benefits of our goal.